xfrancv/sele/README.md

-# Discriminative learning of prediction uncertainty
+# SELE: discriminative learning of selective classifiers

-Code for ICML paper:
+This repository implements a method for learning selective classifiers which was published in

 V. Franc, D.Prusa: On Discriminative Learning of Prediction Uncertainty.
 ICML 2019.

 Developed and tested in Matlab (R2016a) under Linux Ubuntu 14.04.5 LTS.